arnfred/BAFT/README.md

 You can get the latest version of the code from github:
 `https://github.com/arnfred/BAFT`

-More details about the automated cleaning process can be found in the following paper:
+More details about the feature transform and its performance/benchmarking can be found in the following paper:

 J. T. Arnfred, V. D. Nguyen, S. Winkler.
 BAFT: Binary Affine Feature Transform.
 In Proc.
 IEEE International Conference on Image Processing (ICIP), Beijing, China, Sept.
-17-20, 2017. (available at `http://vintage.winklerbros.net/publications.html`)
+17-20, 2017. ([available for download](http://vintage.winklerbros.net/publications.html))

-Please cite the above paper if you use the FaceScrub dataset.
+Please cite the above paper if you use BAFT.

 ### How to install and run:
 As a prerequisite you will have to install opencv 2.4.10.
 [Download the sources](http://sourceforge.net/projects/opencvlibrary/files/opencv-unix/2.4.10/opencv-2.4.10.zip/download), navigate to the directory and follow these steps: